Sameer-ansarii/Shark_Tank_Analysis_Exploring_Investments_and_Deals/README.md

 # Shark-Tank-India-1-Unraveling-Entrepreneurship-and-Investment-
-Analyzing the data to answer research questions related to the number of episodes, statistics of asked amount, equity, and valuation, brand investments, shark participation, deal dynamics, and overall investment amount.
+The project involved analyzing data to answer various research questions related to the number of episodes, funding amounts, brand investments, shark participation, entrepreneur presence, and investment details.
+Valuable insights were gained to understand the dynamics of the show and its outcomes.

 # Research Questions
 Q1.
 Find the number of episodes?